robinsax/canvas/README.md

 ###	Serving for development

-You can then start canvas's development server with:
+You can start canvas's development server with:
 ```bash
 python3.6 canvas --serve 80
 ```